rwcitek/docker/_slides/DockerGentleIntro.md

 - "Appliance" that generates QR codes
 - Genomics pipeline
-- Conver 10,000 images to TIFF w/metadata
+- Convert 10,000 images to TIFF w/metadata

 ---

-## What can you do with Docker?
+## How can you use Docker?

 Top three "modes" for Docker containers
 1. Run individual commands